farnazfotrousi/QoE-Probe-Android/README.md

     the feature\_name as the paramter.

     metered.logFeatureCompleted("feature\_name");
+4. Log firing the questionnaire.
+In the next line that the feature is completed in your application, call logFireQuestionnaire method with the feature\_name as the paramter.

+    metered.loglogFireQuestionnaire("feature\_name");
-4. Log user Input.
+5. Log user Input.
 In the line that the user perform an action in your application call logUserInput method with the action\_name as the parameter.

     metered.logUserInput("Action1");

-5. Log application output.
+6. Log application output.
 In the line that the application provides an output for the users, call logApplicationOutput method with the action\_name as the parameters.